AminaHanan246/bulk_rna_seq_prj/README.md

        width = 10, height = 10, dpi = 300)
 ```
 ![Cell programs enriched in LNCAP ](results/hallmark_enrich_lncap.png)
+> **Figure: Hallmark pathway enrichment analysis in LNCaP cells under hypoxia:**
+Bar plot of normalized enrichment scores (NES) showing pathways significantly altered under hypoxia.
+The blue bars indiactes the significantly enriched pathway with padj-values<0.05  Pathways such as glycolysis, angiogenesis, EMT, and TGF-beta signaling were significantly upregulated, support tumor survival and progression in low-oxygen environments.
+In contrast, oxidative phosphorylation, interferon responses, and inflammatory pathways were significantly downregulated, indicating suppression of anti-tumor immune activity and a metabolic shift away from mitochondrial respiration.
 ---

-#PC3 - Hypoxia VS Normoxia
+# PC3 - Hypoxia VS Normoxia

-The variabilty of genes expression across condition for PC3 cell lime is checked
+The variabilty of genes expression across condition for PC3 cell line is checked
 From the dds, only LNCAP cell lines are filtered
 ```{r}
 # Filter the DESeq2 dataset (dds) to keep only LNCAP samples